AndyDune/MongoQuery/README.md

 [![Total Downloads](https://img.shields.io/packagist/dt/andydune/mongo-query.svg?style=flat-square)](https://packagist.org/packages/andydune/mongo-query)

 Add beauty to momgodb query arrays.
 Less errors, less brackets, more understanding.
-It is not ORM nr ODM, it's only builder.
+It is not ORM or ODM, it's only builder.
 So you may feel free to use it standalone or with any orm like [mongolid](https://github.com/leroy-merlin-br/mongolid)

 Requirements
 ------------